garimaj2108/Data-Viz-Final-Project/README.md

 **Improvement:** Include the tax rates and mortgage values data
 * Benefit- This makes the visual really interesting and applicable in the real world

-**Improvement:** Plot a quadrant graph for salary vs area in sq ft. for all job categories in the 3 cities
+**Improvement:** Plot a quadrant graph for salary vs area in sq ft., for all job categories in the 3 cities
 ![whatsapp image 2017-12-01 at 7 36 00 pm](https://user-images.githubusercontent.com/25557540/33511406-1f75de20-d6cf-11e7-836e-09265278c461.jpeg)

 * Benefit- Quadrant chart and Flipping the axis can allow the audience to explore more in the visualization as they can go and select their city and see what part of the graph they fall in